dbsloan/arabidopsis_numt/README.md

 ## Sequence data and alignments

-The `sequences_and_alignments` directory contains data and input files used with the above scripts
+The `sequences_and_alignments` directory contains data and input files used with the above scripts.

 ### Repeat alignments